ROCm/ROCmValidationSuite/docs/conceptual/common-configuration-keys.rst

 Common configuration keys
 --------------------------

-Common configuration keys applicable to most module are summarized in the table below:\n
+Common configuration keys applicable to most module are summarized in the table below:

 .. raw:: html